18 Common Disney+ Problems & Fixes

 If you have another device between your streaming device and your TV, it may prevent 4K as part of anti-piracy efforts.
 You may also need to get a new HDMI cable or a device that supports 4K.

 If Disney+ video is skipping, freezing, or stuttering, you can fix this on your own in most cases.
 Here are a few things you need to try:

 - Close the Disney+ app and other apps.
 Then try again.

 - Check for device updates.

-Disney+ supports 5.1 Surround Sound an Dolby Atmos, but if you are not getting the sound quality you expect, you can fix this on your own.
-This is likely related to equipment or to your Internet speed.
+Disney+ supports surround sound and Dolby Atmos, but if you are not getting the sound quality you expect, you can fix this on your own.
+This is likely related to equipment or to your internet speed.

 When it’s not a connection error, you need to check out your cables and connections to make sure everything is working.
 Try a disk or try another service and then come back.

 You can download Disney+ shows and movies to watch offline, but if things aren’t going smoothly, you may run into problems playing downloaded content or even downloading Disney+ movies.

 To fix this check your Internet speeds and move closer to your router.
 If that doesn’t fix the issue, try restarting your device or your router.